When desirous of a sweet

 - 1 cup sugar

 - 1/4 teaspoon baking soda

 - walnut halves (optional)

-Combine sugar, butter and egg in small mixer bowl; beat until well blended.
+Combine sugar, butter and egg in mixer bowl; beat until well blended.
 Add vegetable oil, cocoa and vanilla; blend well.
 Combine flour, baking soda and salt; add to chocolate mixture.
 Drop by teaspoonfuls onto cookie sheet lined with parchment paper.
 Garnish each with walnut half if desired.
 Bake at 350 for 10 minutes or until set.

 I use salted butter (the original recipe calls for butter or margarine).
 The original recipe also calls for 2 ounces of unsweetened baking chocolate, but I always use the cocoa and oil substitution that I found in the book because I usually have cocoa and safflower oil on hand whereas I rarely have unsweetened baking chocolate.
 The cookies will be puffy and smooth when you take them out of the oven; they flatten and wrinkle as they cool.
 I get about twenty-two cookies from this recipe.